 Add the remaining flour.

-and the water, again making sure the water is the temperature of baby’s bath water.
+Then add the water, making sure the water is the temperature of a baby’s bath water.

 It’s going to look like a lumpy blob when you’re done.

-Cover that with a towel and let it sit for twenty minutes.
+Cover the dough with a towel and let it sit for 20 minutes.

-After twenty minutes, it’s going to look like an even bigger lumpy blob
+After 20 minutes, it’s going to look like an even bigger lumpy blob.

 Now we need to flour a surface and pour our blob out onto it.